bessey/brillo/README.md

 # Brillo

+Brillo is a Rails database scrubber and loader, useful for making lightweight copies of your production database for development machines, with sensitive information obfuscated.
+Most configuration is done through YAML: Specify the models that you want to back up, what associations you want with them, and what fields should be obfuscated (and how).

-Brillo is an opinionated ActiveRecord database scrubber + loader, that makes pulling light copies of your production DB easy as `rake db:load`.
+Once that is done, dropping your local DB and replacing it with the latest scrubbed copy is as easy as `rake db:load`.

+Under the hood we use [Polo](https://github.com/IFTTT/polo) to explore the classes and associations you specify in brillo.yml, obfuscated fields as configured.

 ## Installation